2023 Freelancer BIR Registration: 8 Steps for Self-Employed Professionals

-Let me guess, you’ve stumbled on this article because just like many of us, you also want to make your freelancing career official by registering at the Bureau of Internal Revenue (BIR).
+Let me guess.
+You’ve stumbled on this article because just like many of us, you also want to make your freelancing career official by registering at the Bureau of Internal Revenue (BIR).
 Kudos for even thinking about it.
-Many freelancers or digital nomads skip the freelancer BIR registration because of the long, tedious process and paperwork.
+Many freelancers or digital nomads skip the freelancer BIR registration because of the long, tedious process, and paperwork.
 I know, I’ve been there.

 But, is it really worth all the hassle?

-I would say yes.
-First of all, it is our obligation as citizens of the Philippines to pay our taxes.
-Secondly, it makes our profession or work legit with official receipts we can issue to our clients.
-Lastly, especially for digital nomads like us, we’ll have our Income Tax Return (ITR) so we can travel the world without worrying about incomplete requirements for visa applications.
+Lastly, especially for digital nomads, we’ll have our Income Tax Return (ITR) so we can travel the world without worrying about incomplete requirements for visa applications.
 In fact, I got my South Korean visa in Cebu approved as a self-employed professional.
+You may read my Korean visa guide for self-employed Filipinos.

-Let me share with you what I’ve gone through so you’ll have a reference if you decide to do it yourself.
+Now, let me share with you what I’ve gone through so you’ll have a reference if you decide to do it yourself.
 I’ve broken down the overwhelming process into simple, easy-to-follow steps.

-Before anything else, what is considered a self-employed professional?
-BIR refers to freelancers as self-employed professionals who earn income from their profession or work with or without a professional license.
-These include but not limited to individuals who are working in the digital media industry such as writers, editors, bloggers, vloggers, content creators, as well as in the creative and tech industries like designers, photographers, developers, software engineers, and the like.
-In addition, professionals such as doctors, consultants, real estate agents, etc. who are working independently without direct employers are also considered self-employed.
+Self-employed professionals include but not limited to individuals who are working in the digital media industry such as writers, editors, bloggers, vloggers, content creators, as well as in the creative and tech industries like designers, photographers, web developers, software engineers, and the like.

-Simply put, if you are working as an independent contractor earning income from the services you provide, you are considered a self-employed professional.
-Unless the company you are working for is registered in the Philippines and pays all your taxes and government-mandated benefits.
+Simply put, if you are working as an independent contractor earning income from the services you provide, you are considered a self-employed professional, unless the company you are working for is registered in the Philippines and pays all your taxes and government-mandated benefits.

-Also, if you have a business or you sell products or goods, that’s another type where you would have to register as a sole proprietor.
+Also, if you have a business where you sell products or goods, that’s another type where you would have to register as a sole proprietor.
 If you earn income both from your full-time employment and side hustles, you need to register as a mixed income earner.

 Step 1: Gather these initial requirements